MIN | $37.53 (1.43%)

 Responsible Production Policy

-This policy outlines our commitments to respect human rights and to not contribute to conflict, should we ever source or operate in a conflict-affected and/or high-risk area.
+This policy outlines our commitment to respect human rights and to not contribute to conflict, should we ever source or operate in a conflict-affected and/or high-risk area.

 The policy has been developed with consideration of OECD Due Diligence Guidance for Responsible Supply Chains of Minerals from Conflict-Affected and High-Risk Areas.